ctools/ctools/doc/source/user_manual/getting_started/quickstart.rst

 Simulating CTA data
 ~~~~~~~~~~~~~~~~~~~

-CTA data are simulated by the executable ctobssim.
-To start the executable,
+CTA data are simulated using the :ref:`ctobssim` tool.
+To invoke the tool,
-type ctobssim at the console prompt (which is denoted by ``$``). ctobssim
+type :ref:`ctobssim` at the console prompt (which is denoted by ``$``).
-will query for a number of parameters:
+:ref:`ctobssim` will query for a number of parameters:

 .. code-block:: bash

   $ ctobssim
-  Model [$CTOOLS/share/models/crab.xml]
   RA of pointing (degrees) (0-360) [83.63]
   Dec of pointing (degrees) (-90-90) [22.01]
-  Calibration database [dummy]
-  Instrument response function [cta_dummy_irf]
   Radius of FOV (degrees) (0-180) [5.0]
   Start time (MET in s) (0) [0.0]
   End time (MET in s) (0) [1800.0]
   Lower energy limit (TeV) (0) [0.1]
   Upper energy limit (TeV) (0) [100.0]
+  Calibration database [dummy]
+  Instrument response function [cta_dummy_irf]
+  Model [$CTOOLS/share/models/crab.xml]
   Output event data file or observation definition file [events.fits]

-Each line represents a query for one parameter.
-The line starts with a short
+Each line represents a query for one parameter value.
-description of the parameter, followed by the default parameter value proposed
+The line starts with a short description of the parameter, followed by
-by ctobssim in squared brackets ``[ ]``.
-If no parameter is entered (which
+the default value proposed by ctobssim in squared brackets ``[ ]``.
+**If no parameter is entered the default value will be used**
-is the case for the majority of parameters shown here), the default parameter
+(which is the case for all parameters shown here).
-will be used.
-Otherwise, the specified parameter will overwrite the
+Otherwise, the specified value will overwrite the default value.
-default parameter.
+The round brackets ``( )`` indicate the range of possible parameter
+values (if applicable).

 You may have recognised that the environment variable ``$CTOOLS`` has
-been used in the path names of the first two parameters. ctools will
+been used in the path name of the model. ctools will automatically expand
-automatically expand the environment variables.
+the environment variables in parameter inputs.

 The CTA instrument properties (effective area, PSF width) are taken for
-the moment from a dummy performance table that is located in
+the moment from a dummy calibration database.
-``$CTOOLS/share/caldb/cta``.

 Events are simulated based on the instrument properties and based on a
 source and background model.
 Only events that fall within the specified